gautham2712/Data_Incubator_challenge/Readme.md

 All novice traders have seen the effect of high-frequency trading where the trade execution happens in a fraction of seconds.
 Hedge funds today are able to de-ploy their trading strategies into algorithmic bots which makes decision-based on the AI models.
 I plan to take these similar strategies and apply them to the world of decentralized finance.
 As a goal, I want to make this model/output of this project accessible to all.

 ## Goal: Decentralized Trading for All

 >In a decentralized market, technology enables investors to deal directly with each other instead of operating from within a centralized exchange.
 Virtual markets that use decentralized currency, or cryptocurrencies, are examples of decentralized markets.

 https://www.investopedia.com/terms/d/decentralizedmarket.asp

+Defi Portfolio considered would have coins that are running on Etherum Blockchain.
+Objective of this portfolio is to rebalnce itself based on ETH performace and other Alpha factors.
+Model needs to adapt classifcal portfolio rebalacning techniques and apply it to DeFi portfolio.

 ## Project Approach